NoCapLife/ask-randy/README.md

-# Randy Questions Bot 🤖
+# Ask Randy 🤖

 Slack-based Q&A system for content team to query Randy's Personal repo knowledge base with read-only MBIE access.

 ## What is This?

-**Randy Questions Bot** allows whitelisted content team members to ask questions about Randy's business philosophy, Anti-Rat Race principles, and client transformation methodologies via Slack - without direct access to the Personal repo.
+**Ask Randy** allows whitelisted content team members to ask questions about Randy's business philosophy, Anti-Rat Race principles, and client transformation methodologies via Slack - without direct access to the Personal repo.

 **Key Features:**
-- 💬 Natural language Q&A in Slack (#randy-questions channel)
+- 💬 Natural language Q&A in Slack (#ask-randy channel)
 - 🔍 MBIE semantic search across Personal repo memory-bank
 - 🔒 Read-only enforcement (zero write access to Personal repo)
 - 📚 Source citations for all answers